Digital Original: Arkansas Fly Fishers’ Club holds ‘fly tying’ event

-The Arkansas fly fishers are a unique group of men and women who on the 1st Monday of each month host a ‘sipping and tying’ event at Flyway Brewing in North Little Rock.
+The Arkansas Fly Fishers is a unique group of men and women who on the first Monday of each month host a ‘sipping and tying’ event at Flyway Brewing in North Little Rock.

 It cost nothing to attend the social event – just show up on the ‘fly’.

-Marsharll Dickey a member and coordinator of the sipping and tying event says it’s a great way to meet people in your community.
+Marshall Dickey, a member and coordinator of the sipping and tying event, says it’s a great way to meet people in your community.

 “Basically it’s a combination of finesse skills.
 I personally call it like a grown person arts and crafts,” says Dickey.
 “So we are basically doing the same things we are doing as a kid with glues and feathers and fur but we are putting it on a hook so we can fool a fish.”